NREL/resstock/docs/source/tutorial/setup_analysis_project.rst

     etc.

-By default this script also attaches additional outputs to the results csv file, including:
+By default this script also attaches additional outputs to the `results.csv <run_project.html#download-results>`_ file, including:

  - location state, latitude, longitude
  - reportable domain (according to RECS 2009)